kptdev/kpt/site/content/en/guides/producer/functions/ts/quickstart/_index.md

     // Get the subject name parameter.
     const subjectName = configs.getFunctionConfigValueOrThrow(SUBJECT_NAME);

-    // Iterate over all RoleBinding objects in the input, and filter those that have a subject
+    // Iterate over all RoleBinding objects in the input
-    // we're looking for.
-    const results = configs
+    // Filter those that have a subject we're looking for. const results = configs
       .get(isRoleBinding)
       .filter(